-4. The facts underlying the dispute are outlined in the Court's decisions of 1973 and 1974.
+The facts underlying the dispute are outlined in the Court's 4. decisions of 1973 and 1974.
 Subsequent developments will have been referred to in New Zealand's Request of 21 August 1995.
-At this stage, Solomon Islands would only make the following additional observation.
+At this stage, the Federated States of Micronesia would only make the following additional observation.
 In fact, and as clearly reflected in New Zealand's initial Application, the dispute between New Zealand and France as to nuclear testing in the Pacific raises issues which are more than bilateral in character.
 Nuclear testing has the potential seriously to impact on the environment of the region, and that cannot be reduced to the terms of a bilateral relationship.
 Moreover the norms on which New Zealand relies are either general international law norms having an erga omnes character, and relating to legally protected interests common to New Zealand and other States in the region which may be affected by the tests, or, in the case of the Noumea Convention, derive from a regional convention recognising and protecting a common, collective, interest.

-5. The preamble to the Noumea Convention refers to "the special hydrological, geological and ecological characteristics of the region which require special care and responsible management", to "the unique construction of which is in question but has not received the notification referred to in Article 63 of the Statute".
+5. The preamble to the Noumea Convention refers to "the special hydrological, geological and ecological characteristics of the region which require special care and responsible management", to "the unique environmental quality of the region" and its "special requirements".
+In addition, the independent island States which are members of the South Pacific Forum4 have consistently opposed activity related to nuclear weapons and nuclear waste disposal in their Region, for example by seeking to establish and guarantee the status of the Region as a nuclear free zone.5

+[&]quot;may be filed by a State that considers itself a party to the convention the construction of which is in question but has not received the notification referred to in Article 63 of the Statute".